samizad/n8n-workflows-samira/README.md

-# n8n Workflows
+# My n8n Workflows

-This repo contains my automation workflows for n8n.
+A collection of automation workflows built with n8n.

-- Import any workflow JSON into your n8n instance to use.
+## Workflows

+- **level2_email_discord.json**
+  Workflow to fetch data, merge, send email, and post message to Discord.

+- **orders_batch_process.json**
+  Batching and processing orders in groups.

+...

+## How to use

+1. Copy the JSON.
+2. In n8n UI, click "Import from clipboard".
+3. Paste the JSON and use the workflow!